dotnet/docs/docs/devops/dotnet-cli-and-continuous-integration.md

 > [!NOTE]
 > **Azure DevOps Services**
 >
 > When using the installer script, native dependencies aren't installed automatically.
 You must install the native dependencies if the operating system doesn't have them.
-For more information, see [.NET dependencies and requirements](../core/install/windows.md#dependencies).
+For more information, see [Install .NET on Windows, Linux, and macOS](../core/install/index.yml).

 ## CI setup examples